 Without question, if your marketing and media plan includes any of the ad placements Chrome will block, then you will need to purchase new advertising space or develop your own marketing campaigns for the latter half of the year or you will risk reduced exposure.
-Our 8-Point Target Marketing Plan and Creative Pharmaceutical Marketing Ideas blog posts might give you some ideas of where to start.
+Our Creative Pharmaceutical Marketing Ideas blog post will give you some ideas of where to start.

 Gear up your content

 For years, content marketing has been countering digital advertising as a long-term and sustainable method of increasing exposure and leads.
 This change will make content more relevant than ever.
 Relevant content in this industry will sit with the lab team and product managers.
 As a marketing manager your role will be to extract this information and expertise and present the content in a manner that addresses your audiences at particular stages of their buying journeys.
 See our post on different types of content for science organisations.

 Inbound Marketing has never been more relevant

 Inbound marketing is a different strategic mindset to traditional marketing methods because it’s a more economically efficient way to create the experience that people are looking for instead of paying to potentially interrupt one.
 It is the polar opposite of disruption, and with its close ties to content, is highly recommended for life science organisations.
 Find out more about the essentials of inbound marketing.